Regular Dental Checkup

 We all know brushing and flossing make our mouth feel great.
 But, brushing and flossing do more than freshen breath – they physically disrupt the complex network of bacteria called a biofilm.
 It’s important to disrupt and remove the sticky film so diseases like cavities and gum disease are less likely to happen.
 There are a lot of products on the market that claim they are the best.
 Make sure to talk about the options with your hygienist to get the best recommendation.

-• What are other preventative dental care strategies?
+• What are other preventive dental care strategies?

-Besides having your teeth cleaned and stain polished off, our comfortable dental cleaning also provides other preventative services, such as:
+Besides having your teeth cleaned and stains polished off, our team also provides other preventative services, such as:

 Dental Sealants — Deep grooves and pits in your back teeth are at a higher risk of cavities.
 Placing a protective sealant over these surfaces makes them easier to clean and lowers your chances of developing tooth decay.